michaelyonkman/RecipeRoost/README.md

 To use Recipe Roost from GitHub fork and clone the repository.
 In order to run Recipe Roost you will need to have PostgreSQL installed.

-- Create two postgres databases createdb $recipe_roost createdb $recipe_roost-test
+Create two postgres databases
+`createdb $recipe_roost`
+`createdb $recipe_roost-test`

-Now that you've got the code and you've created your databases run npm install.
-You can also npm run seed to populate the database with some dummy users and recipes.
+Now that you've got the code and you've created your databases run `npm install`.
+You can also run `npm run seed` to populate the database with some dummy users and recipes.

 Running `npm run start-dev` will make great things happen!